Coffee culture climbs in Mérida, 2 decades after being nonexistent

 In 2017, 96 cafés operated in Mérida; now the business chamber counts 130, a 20 percent increase.

-The city’s taste of coffee had a huge chain, contractually obligated to build more branches, as its catalyst.
-Eleven years ago, when Starbuck’s first coffee bar opened up at the Gran Plaza mall, coffee consumption here was less than half it is today.
-Many of the cafés here are either independent, or from smaller chains.
+The city’s taste for coffee had a huge chain, contractually obligated to build more branches, as its catalyst.
+Eleven years ago, when Starbucks’ first coffee bar opened up at the Gran Plaza mall, coffee consumption here was less than half what it is today.
+Many of the cafés here are either independent or from smaller chains.

 One coffee expert, Eduardo Seijo Solís, said that Mérida has the potential for even more growth in this sector.